vrommer/Synchronized/README.md

 * Clone
 * Open in Visual Studio
 * Make sure all npm dependencies in Synchronized.WebApp are met
-* Run the project.
-A demo database should be created.
+* Run the project - A demo database should be created
 ## Capabilities
 The system currently supports the following capabilities:
 * User managemen - Signing In/Logging in